 Questions about Hospice

-Q: When should a decision about entering a hospice program be make and who should make it?
+Q: When should a decision about entering a hospice program be made and who should make it?

 A: At any time during a life-limiting illness, it’s appropriate to discuss all of a patient’s care options, including hospice.
 By law the decision belongs to the patient.
 Understandable, most people are uncomfortable with the idea of stopping an all-our effort to “beat” their disease.
 Hospice staff members are highly sensitive to these concerns and are always available to discuss them with the patient, family and physician.